filon987/-Data-Comparison-Tool-at-SIX/README.md

 The main.py file consists of 10 samples of dataframe pairs which allows to perform 10 different comparison scenarios.
 All necesary libraries for running this project are stored in requirements.txt.
 The Python version on which this tool was developed was Python 3.9.12.

+The CompareTwoDataframes tool allows to compare two dataframes and produce summary of:
+- Schema differences
+- Row count differences
+- Value mismatches